Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 02, 2019

-They know they're on probation, and what they end up doing is, the police come in and the police go to search and they find some criminal activity not relating to the probationer, but they find some criminal activity related to someone else who is nice enough to let the person in their home.
+They know they're on probation, and what they end up doing is that the police come in and conduct a search.
+They discover some criminal activity unrelated to the probationer.
+Still, they find some criminal activity related to someone else who is nice enough to let the person into their home.

-The next thing you know that good Samaritan has been arrested and charged with a crime, and then they're asking, wait a minute, why am I getting charged with a crime?
-I'm not on probation.
+The next thing you know, a good Samaritan has been arrested and charged with a crime, and then they're asking, ' Wait a minute, why am I being charged with a crime? ' I'm not on probation.
 Why should they be able to search my home?

 So, probation can come.
 They can search.
-It really is a shame because when you get yourself put on probation and if there's terms in there that they're allowed to come search your home, that really causes you to give up a lot of your rights and puts you in a difficult position as far as your Fourth Amendment rights against unreasonable searches and seizures.
-A lot of times they can even search your car.
+It's a situation that should be taken seriously because when you get yourself put on probation, and if there are terms in there that they're allowed to come to search your home, that really causes you to give up a lot of your rights and puts you in a difficult position as far as your Fourth Amendment rights against unreasonable searches and seizures.
+Often, they can even search your car.
 They can search your person.

-So, you don't want to be on probation if you could avoid it and if you are on probation, them being allowed to search your home really puts you in a bad position.
-It puts you in a position where, not only do you give up your rights, but you put yourself in a scenario where potentially the probation department can put charges on you where you really don't deserve to have criminal charges against you.
+So, you want to avoid being on probation if possible, and if you are on probation, then being allowed to search your home really puts you in a good position.
+It puts you in a position where not only do you give up your rights, but you also put yourself in a scenario where the probation department can potentially file charges against you that you may not deserve.

-So, if the probation department in Los Angeles county has searched your home, has searched your car, has searched your person and has found some sort of criminal activity and you're charged, you need to get to a criminal defense attorney immediately.
+So, if the probation department in Los Angeles County has searched your home, car, and person and found some sort of criminal activity.
+You're charged; you need to get to a criminal defense attorney immediately.
 Make no statements.

-Don't do anything else to get yourself in trouble and let that attorney start to figure out what can be done to help you.
+Don't do anything else to get yourself in trouble, and let that attorney start to figure out what can be done to help you.
 Maybe there still is a search and seizure issue even if you were on probation when they searched your home.
-Maybe they exceeded the scope of where they were allowed to search, and maybe just because they found something in a home they can't pin it on you because it's somebody else's property.
+Perhaps they exceeded the scope of their search, and even if they found something in a home, they may not be able to pin it on you because it's someone else's property.

 But these people who are on felony probation and live in a home where there's a gun are just asking to be arrested and charged with a new felony and go to state prison.
 Because even though the gun may not be yours, if the gun's in the home, there's an argument that you have constructed possession of the gun, and therefore, not only have you violated probation, but you've violated a law because anybody who has a felony conviction can never own, use or possess a gun in California.

-There's countless examples of these probation searches yielding huge things for the police and prosecutors when they really shouldn't be able to do it, but because you put yourself in that position, you end up in a bad situation.
+There are countless examples of these probation searches yielding significant information for the police and prosecutors when they shouldn't be allowed to do so.
+Still, because you put yourself in that position, you end up in a bad situation.

-So, if you do end up getting put on probation and you're concerned about getting in trouble, obviously you want to talk to your defense attorney about that.
-Get a plan together so you don't even put yourself in the position to be re-arrested, charged, violated your probation and end up getting your freedom taken away.
+So, if you do end up getting put on probation and you're concerned about getting in trouble, it's crucial to talk to your defense attorney about that.
+Get a plan together so you don't even put yourself in the position to be re-arrested, charged, violate your probation, and end up getting your freedom taken away.
+This proactive approach can help you stay informed and empowered in your legal situation.

 About the Author